kabo2956/TeamUnity/README.md

 Project Tracking Software:

 For this project we will be using GitHub to maintain version control between members of the team throughout the semester.
 We will be usint PIVOTAL for project tracking.
-Pivotal is a useful tool because it is able to link your progress to github repositories.
+Pivotal is a useful tool because it is able to link your progress to github repositories as well as handle user stories as task throughout the project timeline.

-  -What type of Scheduling do you guys think we should use????

 Project Plan: